pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Our source language contains the explicit control flow operations of \\(\mathbf{letcc}\\) and \\(\mathbf{throw}\\).
 The constructor \\(\mathbf{letcc}\\) allows us to record the current state of the computer and save it as a continuation while \\(\mathbf{throw}\\) lets us jump to some previous state of the computer by calling the respective continuation.
-You can pretend it's similar to an assembly jump operation, so you can imagine how it could be used to express conditional branching and short-circuiting of computations.
+You can pretend it is similar to an assembly jump operation, so you can imagine how it could be used to express conditional branching and short-circuiting of computations.

 Interestingly, \\(\mathbf{over}\\) and \\(\mathbf{back}\\) for the CPS translation must use these control flow mechanisms within its definition.
 Thankfully, we can prove that these particular control flow effects within the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are benign so we can maintain the properties we want with some extra effort.